erik-ringen/cfr/paper_data/readme.txt

 -BlurtonJones_1997
 	figure 1 and 2 have data from multiple years.
 Some individuals are repeated, but no info is given, so they are treated as independent data
+	Hence, the data from each figure is considered a single outcome

+-BlurtonJones_1997
+	figure 5 draws on the same data as figure 4, but subsetting to <30 y old and giving info on school attendance.
+Probably not worth using
+	Figure 1 shows data that might not be original. pay attention to that

 -Bock_2005
 	extracted data from fig 5.2 only, I don't know how to deal with the regressions :/

+-Crittenden_2013
+	fig 2 values in lo. not clear base of the log. check

 -Froehle_2018
 	data extracted only from fig 5b and table4, as the rest did seem redundant.
-Actually, probably fig5b is also redundant, as the most detailed, trip-level data are presented in table 4
+Actually, probably fig5b is also redundant, as the most detailed, trip-level data are presented in table 4 yep use data from table
+	resource type is not specified, maybe imput 'mixed'

+-Gurven_2006
+	data reported as cal/h, but I changed to kcal/h.
+It seems to be on the same scale as Tucker_2006 fig 6a and b have the same data, but 6b shows each data point per individual/day, 6a averages over individuals

 -Hagino_2016
 	data are quite poor: no error given, data are total weight over 6 days, either children or adults have zero returns in every item.
 Seems to suggest that children and adults hunt different things, more than difference in efficiency/success